Dangerous Condition of Public Property

-At Walker, Hamilton & Koenig, LLP, we take a holistic approach to the representation that we provide to our clients.
+At Walker, Hamilton & Kearns, LLP, we take a holistic approach to the representation that we provide to our clients.
 At every stage of the legal process, we will be by your side offering professional guidance, legal advice, and personal support.

 When you choose our legal team for your case, you will have professionals on your side who are: